dpresswood/Programming-Portfolio/README.md

 3. Tested HTTP Methods available on the virtual machine.
 #Student GPA Application
 This programming project involves writing a program to manage a student database.
 A combo box  allows the user to select one of  four database actions.
 The database was implemented as a HashMap, with the ID field as the key and a student record consisting of a name and major as the value.
 An operation is performed when the user clicks the Process Request button.
 If the user attempts to insert a key that is already in the database an error message is displayed using a JOptionPane message dialog box.
 If the user attempts to delete, find or update a record that is not in the database, a message is  displayed.
 After each successful operation is completed a JOptionPane window displays confirming the success.
 In the case of a successful Find request, a window should pop up containing the student's ID, name, major and current GPA.
 Performed Test Case Scenarios to show the functionality of each requirement.
+# Web Page Foundations
+I created and deployed a simple web page launched on Oracle Virtual-box with Ubuntu operating system and a text editor.
+Created Candles Unlimited Web page comprised of formatted text, images, lists tables,hyperlinks and forms.